Luke-Gentry/agentforce-mcp/README.md

 # MCP-OpenAPI Server

-A server that exposes OpenAPI endpoints as tools via the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) for use with cloud-based agents.

-The MCP-OpenAPI Server provides a bridge between AI agents and your existing APIs by exposing OpenAPI-defined endpoints through the Model Context Protocol.
-This allows AI agents to discover and use external APIs with properly typed arguments and responses.
+MCP-OpenAPI Server is a bridge that enables AI agents to discover and interact with your existing API endpoints through the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol).
+By exposing OpenAPI-defined services as MCP tools with proper typing, authentication, and selective endpoint exposure, it simplifies integration between cloud-based AI agents and external services without requiring custom tool development.

+While many MCP implementations rely on stdiofor local integrations and command-line tools, this project focuses on SSE transport to enable a multi-tenant server-side architecture.

+## Who is This For?

+- **API Providers**: Easily expose your OpenAPI services to AI agents without rebuilding APIs or creating custom MCP tools.
+Perfect for SaaS companies wanting to enable AI integration with their platform.

+- **AI Agent Developers**: Connect your server-side agents to multiple external services with properly typed arguments.
+Ideal for building assistants that can seamlessly interact with systems like Zendesk, Stripe, and other APIs.

+- **Enterprise Integration Teams**: Create standardized access patterns for AI agents to interact with your internal systems while maintaining proper authentication and permissions.

+- **Prototype Developers**: Quickly test AI-API interactions before investing in a dedicated MCP implementation, helping identify improvements to your API structure and documentation.

 ## Key Features

-- **SSE Transport**: This server leverages the SSE transport for MCP so it works well for multiple agent clients.
+- **SSE Transport**: This server leverages the SSE transport for MCP (rather than Stdio) so it works well for multiple agent clients.
   - Each OpenAPI server is available at a separate route `<host>/<namespace>/sse` (e.g., `https://my-mcp-server/stripe/sse`).
 - **Selective Route Exposure**: Expose only the routes/tools you want for your agents to be aware of, using a regex on the route.
 - **Authentication Forwarding**: Share the same MCP tools across multiple users by forwarding the appropriate authorization headers and/or query parameters.